vrmeet/thexr/DO_THIS_NEXT.md

 - VR Menu (open and close)
   - switch between pages (primative list, color picker)

+  - need to fix bug or uncleaned up observers accumulating when switching menu pages

 the svelte side needs access to edit settings (we lost this functionality when we removed the iframe)

 - edit mode should have a tools overlay in inline mode, a collapsable hand menu in immersive-vr